 And now let’s look at the prices.
 Total revenue divided by Total Person nights for 2019 was 440.1.
 If we assume that the income of hotels is only from renting rooms, then the last column represents the average price per person per night.
 Meaning the average double room will cost about 880 NIS per night.
 That is quite expensive compared to most European countries and the USA.

 When I wrote Israel Trip Planner, I also compiled a list of top attractions.
-That list was based on various websites which include user feedback.
-And now let’s see what are the most popular sites according to Ministry of Tourism and CBS.
+That list was based on various websites, which include user feedback.
+And now, let’s see the most popular sites according to the Ministry of Tourism and CBS.

 On the CBS site, I also found table 64 – visits in Israel nature and parks authority sites, by type of site and district.
 Let’s start with the raw data, and then I will present several derivatives.

 Note: the numbers in the table are in thousands.

 |1.1||Jerusalem District(1) – total||633.8||576.0||557.6||13.3||12.7||11.4||647.1||588.6||569.0|

 |1.2||Northern District – total||2,413.9||2,006.2||2,107.5||633.7||611.0||528.1||3,047.6||2,617.2||2,635.5|

 |Nahal Shnir (Hazbany)||247.3||220.9||209.2||3.2||1.8||3.9||250.6||222.7||213.1|